doxyme/ng-notifications-bar/README.md

 	// support HTML
 	notificationsConfigProvider.setAcceptHTML(false);

-    // compile HTML (support HTML must also be true), allowing the use of
+    // compile HTML (support HTML must also be true) notificationsConfigProvider.setCompileHTML(true);
-    // ng-click...etc inside message html.
-    notificationsConfigProvider.setCompileHTML(true);

 	// Set an animation for hiding the notification